julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 )
 ```

-I won't go into the details of promise creation since there are good articles out there, but the gist of it is that we're creating
+I won't go into the details of promise creation since there are good posts out there, but the gist of it is that we're creating
 a new promise that gets resolved when `this.client.onReplyToMessage` executes its callback, and the value it resolves to is
 the parameter that's passed to that callback.
 So if we put everything together, we end up with something like this: